 - Rule 25.
 Where seconds disagree and resolve to exchange shots themselves, it must be at the same time, and at right angles with their principals…If with swords, side by side, with five paces interval.
 Note: All matters and doubts not herein mentioned, will be explained and cleared up by application to the committee, who meet alternately at Clonmell and Galway, at the Quarter Sessions, for that purpose.

-There were also two additional Galway Articles.
+There were also two additional Galway Articles for the Irish Code Duello.
 They were:

 - Rule 1.
 No party can be allowed to bend his knee or cover his side with his left hand; but may present at any level from the hip to the eye.